Bamieh/jupyterlab-clipboard/README.md

 Paste images from clipboard into your notebook. [find it on npm](https://www.npmjs.com/package/jupyterlab-clipboard).

-What it does on pasting clipboard image:
+What it does on pasting clipboard images:
-1. prompt user where to save image, defaulting in current directory.
+1. prompts user for path to save image as, defaulting in `${cwd}/untitled.png`.
 2. saves image on confirmation.
 2. links image as markdown in the cell.